 Using Expansion - the power of Side-chaining

-Advanced tutorial on how to use the side-chain of an expander to create new textures.
+Advanced tutorial on how to use the side-chain of an expander to create new textures for a drum beat.
+Expansion is a well know dynamic that professionals use for a number of corrective and mixing processes.

 I am often dismayed to find that so many would be producers are unaware of this wonderful process.
 It seems that EQ and compression are the ‘go to’ tools that most producers use for any given situation and yet there are better tools out there that have been designed and built for very specific tasks that would be better suited than the standard EQ/compression combo and expansion is one such process.